lsst-ts/ts_tma_tma-documentation_tma-is_tma-is-design/TMA_IS_Design.md

 The signals wired to the remote I/O module inside this cabinet can be found in the latest version of the [Electrical Schematics](https://gitlab.tekniker.es/publico/3151-lsst/documentation/electricalschematics).

-> As a rule, all I/O should be FS modules, but in this cabinet there is an exception, the counter module for the Azimuth
-> encoder cannot be a FS module, as this module can ONLY be connected to a CPU module.
-That's why, a standard non FS
-> module is used, to avoid the need of routing the Azimuth encoder wire all the way up to the Azimuth platform, to
-> wire it to the safety CPU inside the TMA-AZ-CS_CBT-0001 cabinet.

 ## Safety Network

-As mentioned before, for the safety network specific switches must be used, in this case the MOXA EDS-408A-MM-SC.
+As mentioned before, for the safety network SafetyNET certified switches must be used, in this case the MOXA EDS-408A-MM-SC.
 For accomplishing the designed architecture, 2 switches have been installed, one in the TMA-AZ-CS-CBT-0001 cabinet and another in the TMA-PI-CS-CBT-0101 cabinet.
 Giving the following connection scheme: